-Our results suggest a fundamentally new way in which neutrality-on-average may promote biodiversity.
-In addition to weakening the forces of competitive exclusion (Scheffer, Nes, and Vergnon 2018), our analyses reveal that near neutrality may boost the chances for chaotic and cyclic dynamics.
+Our results suggest a fundamentally new way in which near-neutrality may promote biodiversity.
+In addition to weakening the forces of competitive exclusion (Scheffer, Van Nes, and Vergnon 2018), our analyses reveal that near neutrality may boost the chances for chaotic dynamics.
 As chaos and cycles may facilitate super-saturated co-existence, our findings point to a potentially widespread mechanism of maintaining biodiversity.

 In our model, neutrality and chaos are not independent explanations of coexistence.